DFE-Digital/dfe-analytics/docs/google_cloud_bigquery_setup.md

 ### 4. Terraform automation

-The per project setup for WIF service accounts, permissions and client credentials should be automated through terraform.
+The per project setup for WIF service accounts, permissions and client credentials should be automated through terraform and this should be the preferred option.
 See the [dfe analytics terraform documentation](https://github.com/DFE-Digital/terraform-modules/blob/main/aks/dfe_analytics/README.md) for instructions on how to do this.

-If WIF has been setup using terraform, then steps 5,6 and 7 below can be skipped, otherwise manual setup will be required as described in these steps.
+If WIF has been setup using terraform, then steps 5, 6 and 7 below can be skipped, otherwise manual setup will be required as described in these steps.

 ### 5. Service account